roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's Sluts: Heather Does Daddy ****** byNonStopFunGuy© "Uhhh," I muttered, somewhat at a loss for words, "what are you suggesting, sweetie?"
+"Uhhh," I muttered, somewhat at a loss for words, "what are you suggesting, sweetie?"
 Of course, I knew exactly what she was suggesting.

  But she wasn't leaving it to chance.
 With a low, raspy voice, she gasped, "You know what I'm suggesting, Daddy" -- and, at the moment she said that, her body moved forward.
 She whipped her hips at me, driving the tight mound of her crotch onto her father's erection inside my own jeans, and I felt her slender hips start to grind in a circle, pushing that teenage pussy against my married adult cock.
 Oh, she found out how hard her father was, there was no doubting the erection in my pants.